renaissance-publishing/renaissance/content/chapters/21-races.md

 #### Cultural Item: Day-Wrap

-Dwarves who cannot afford a Day-Mask—or who must do without one for some other reason—often use a *wrap* like a large bandanna; there are different ways to wear the *day-wrap*, but it is usually worn so that it shades the face and eyes.
+Dwarves who cannot afford a Day-Mask — or who must do without one for some other reason — often use a *wrap* like a large bandanna; there are different ways to wear the *day-wrap*, but it is usually worn so that it shades the face and eyes.
 \[Dwarven day-wraps are much like *shemaghs*.\]

 Some day-wraps may be woven in complex patterns or richly died; many Clans and Holds have specific patterns and colors.

-- When wearing a day-wrap—or improvising a similar covering—the penalty for exposure to bright light is reduced to -20.
+- When wearing a day-wrap — or improvising a similar covering — the penalty for exposure to bright light is reduced to -20.
 - Day-wraps work by shading the eyes from the sun; they are ineffective against lights at eye-level.
 - Day-Wraps are Cost: Trivial

+#### Cultural Item: Deep-Explorer's Knife

+*This weapon is a variant weapon.
+It is similar to the Longsword, but deals slightly more one-handed damage (and slightly less two-handed damage), and gains Well Suited: Mighty Blow (and soak) in echange for Poorly Suited: Strike Armor Gap.*

+Many Deep-Explorers weild a characteristic sword designed for use from salamander-back in close quarters.
+They are long, broad-bladed, have a single cutting edge and are weighted towards the far end.
+Although the grip is slightly small for it, the Deep-Explorer's Knife can also be wielded in two hands for better leverage.

+Tags: One-handed, Two-handed, Bladed, Close, Difficult, Heavy, Soak, Poorly Suited: Strike Armor Gap, Well Suited: Mighty Blow

+Damage: 1d10+5+DB (one-handed), 2d10-1+DB (two-handed)

+AP: 2

+#### Cultural Item: Repeating Crossbow

+Deep-Explorer Dwarves use a type of repeating crossbow designed to exploit their access to exotic venoms and perform well in the tight, narrow, curling tunnels of their homes.
+It fires rapidly by levering the firing mechanism back-and-forth under the stock; it stores bolts in a "hopper" on top of the weapon, and uses their own weight to feed them; and it re-stringing the bow on the backstroke.
+While this mechanism cannot draw the bow to any great weight, it can be used to rapidly fire a hail of bolts.

+These weapons are short-barreled and low-powered; instead of the high-damage and effective armor-penetration of other crossbows, they rely on volume of fire and poisoned bolts for effectiveness.

+Tags: Two-handed, Ranged, Prone, Reload, Rapid-Fire, Soak

+Damage 1D10+1

+AP: 2

+Reload: Quick Action per bolt

+Special: Magazine.
+Repeating Crossbows have a fixed *hopper* or *magazine* on top of the weapon.
+Bolts are placed into the top of the box to load the weapon, and their own weight causes them to fall through the bottom into the weapon.
+In effect, the crossbow reloads itself from the *hopper* as it fires, and the user need only reload the *hopper* after it is empty.
+The magazines typically have a capacity of 10 bolts.

+Special: The weapon continues to fire as long as the catch is depressed.
+The bolt can be "tapped" to fire a single bolt, given a *short* squeeze to fire several bolts, or held down to fire all the bolts in the magazine.

+When firing the crossbow, choose wether to *tap* the trigger, give it a *short squeeze*, or *empty the magazine*, and use the following modifiers:

+- a *tap* first a single bolt and functions normally.
+- a *short* squeeze uses up to 3 bolts; if all three are fired, deals \+1d10 DV, and gains +10 to the attack check.
+- a *long* squeeze uses up to 10 bolts; if at least five are fired, deals \+3d10 DV, and gains +20 to the attack check.

 #### Optional Trait: Mind-Sharing